tysker/Datamatiker3Semester.io/security/security.md

 ###  Basics:

 * It is a Json object
-* self contained.
+* It is self contained.
 Carries all the information neccesary within itself.
-* Mainly used in Web application
+* It is mainly used in Web application

 ___